Biden in Florida for a final push before the midterms

-WASHINGTON: US President Joe Biden (pix) rallies Democrats in Florida Tuesday as he makes his closing pitch for next week’s midterm elections that set the balance of power in Congress and state capitols.
+UNITED STATES: Joe Biden struck out against Republicans on social spending issues in popular retirement spot Florida Tuesday as the US president makes his closing pitch ahead of next week's midterm elections.

-He travels to Hallandale Beach, a coastal city 20 miles (30 kilometers) north of Miami to tout his administration’s progress on health care and seniors’ entitlement reform.

-“Millions of Americans would lose health care coverage, benefits and protections under congressional Republicans’ plans,“ the White House said in a statement that hailed Biden-backed legislation to curb soaring prescription drug costs.
+“You earned it,“ he said, referring to the benefits program for retirees.
+“Now these guys want to take it away.
+Who in the hell do they think they are?”

+He warned against a proposal from Florida Republican Senator Rick Scott, who suggested putting Social Security -- which began in the 1930s -- and Medicare -- the state-funded health insurance for people over 65, which has been in place since the 1960s -- to a congressional vote every five years.

-The 79-year-old Democrat had been promising since a trip was canceled by a hurricane to go to Florida, a traditional “swing state” that has leaned more solidly into the conservative column in recent cycles.
+Biden, 79, had been promising since a trip was canceled by a hurricane to go to Florida, a traditional “swing state” that has leaned more solidly into the conservative column in recent cycles, and where 21 percent of residents are older than 65.

+“They are a promise.
+A promise we made as a country: if you work hard and contribute when it comes time to retire, we’re going to be there for you.”

+Biden closed out his speech in the so-called Sunshine State with a wish: “God bless you all; God protect our troops, and God give some of our Republican friends some enlightenment.”

-In addition to a formal speech on health care, Biden will don his Democratic leadership hat for fundraising events for his party’s gubernatorial and Senate candidates, who are both expected to lose.
+After the formal speech, Biden will don his Democratic leadership hat for fundraising events for his party's Florida gubernatorial and Senate candidates, who are both expected to lose.

 Political scientist Aubrey Jewett said the Republicans had done a good job of convincing much of the Hispanic community -- which makes up more than a quarter of the state's 22 million population -- to switch allegiance.